Impact of War on Stock Markets: Israel-Palestine War & Impact on Indian Stock Markets

 • Safe-Haven Assets: Gold prices have risen, with both spot gold and US gold futures witnessing hikes.
 The dollar and Japanese yen also edged higher.

-• Indian Stock Market: While the immediate impact on the Indian stock market might not be significant, the situation needs close monitoring, especially if other actors like Iran get involved.
+• Indian Stock Market: While the of Israel War Effect on Indian Share Market might not be significant, the situation needs close monitoring, especially if other actors like Iran get involved.
 The Nifty 50's performance will be crucial to watch.

 4. Broader Implications: